UnovaUnova Nodes

 Can I migrate my existing node to be tracked here?

-What happens if I delete a node?
+What happens if I stop tracking a node?

-Where do node rewards (UON) go?
+Where do validator rewards (UON) go?

 Reference